Home and Learn: Games Programming Course

 Only three more buttons to add: a plus button, an equals button, and a clear button.
 We'll add these to a panel of their own, and move them to the right of the calculator.

-As you can see, our calculator doesn't have any room on the right.
-But you can easily resize a form.
+If your form calculator doesn't have any room on the right, you can easily resize it.

 Hold down your left mouse button when the pointer changes shape.
 Now drag to a new size.